Skip to content

 Interpreting the Marks

 Decoding these marks can be challenging because they are typically unique to the individual watchmaker or shop.
 In some cases, experienced horologists or antique watch specialists may help interpret them.
-They can offer insights into the history of the watch, and its maintenance schedule, and perhaps even identify the watchmaker responsible for certain repairs.
+They can offer insights into the history of the watch, its maintenance schedule, and perhaps even identify the watchmaker responsible for certain repairs.
 However, these inscriptions are more than just mysterious scratches.
-They’re proof of the care and craftsmanship that kept the watch ticking, a permanent reminder of the watchmaker’s pride in their work.
+They’re proof of the care and craftsmanship that kept the watch ticking, a permanent reminder of the watchmaker’s pride in their work (Watchmaker repair marks at WatchUSeek).

 Leave a Reply